software-architects/time-cockpit-documentation/doc/timesheet-calendar/calendar.md

 # Time Sheet Calendar

 The time sheet calendar is the main tool to create timesheet entries in time cockpit.
+In this section we describe the mail parts of the time sheet calendar.
 Please refer to [Working with Timesheet Entries](working-with-timesheet-entries.md) to learn how to create and edit your timesheet entries.

 ## Elements of the Time Sheet Calendar